SFU-CMPT-201/a10-pub/README.md

       should be the size of `(all key-value pairs) / (number of threads)`, except for the last chunk, which should contain the remaining key-value pairs if there's any.
-For example, if we have 7 key-value pairs and 3 threads, the first two chunks should contain 3 key-value pairs each, and the last chunk should contain 1 key-value pairs.
+For example, if we have 7 key-value pairs and 3 threads, the first two chunks should contain 3 key-value pairs each, and the last chunk should contain 1 key-value pair.
 If we have 6 key-value pairs instead, each chunk should contain 2 key-value pairs.
 * You need to use `pthread` to create threads.
 You should also use appropriate synchronization primitives to ensure that the threads work correctly.